russMightyMonk/ga4-bigquery-chat/README.md

 The script will take several minutes to complete as it enables APIs, creates service accounts, builds the application, deploys it to Cloud Run, and configures the Cloud Build trigger.

-**Important**: Please note that during the installation process, you will be asked whether you want to use IAP (Identity-Aware Proxy).
+**Important:** Please note that during the installation process, you will be asked whether you want to use IAP (Identity-Aware Proxy).
 You can think of it as a shield that protects your application from unwanted visitors.
-It is a very good solution; however, the problem is that it can only be enabled for accounts that are part of an organization in Google Cloud.
+It is a very good solution; however, it can only be enabled for accounts that are part of an organization in Google Cloud.

+If, for one reason or another, you choose not to use IAP, please be aware that your application will be publicly available on the internet.
+If you are concerned about the possibility of anyone accessing your GA4 data, don't worry—I have also added logic to create a simple login/password system to protect your application.
+I recommend that you add more robust protection over time if your application is used by a lot of people.
+However, for a small team, the simple authentication should be sufficient.

 Once the script completes successfully, your CI/CD pipeline is live. **You can now close Cloud Shell.** All future development can be done from your local machine; simply push code changes to your GitHub repository's `main` branch, and Cloud Build will automatically deploy them.